 - Flinders University's Appropriate Terminology, Indigenous Australian Peoples, developed as part of the Cultural Diversity and Inclusive Practice Project.

 Research involving the veteran community

-Researchers who intend to conduct research involving the veteran community must obtain ethics approval from the Federal Government Department of Veterans' Affairs Human Research Ethics Committee (DVA HREC) prior to commencing their studies.
+Researchers who intend to conduct research involving the veteran community must obtain ethics approval from the Australian Government - The Departments of Defence and Veterans’ Affairs Human Research Ethics Committee (DDVA HREC) prior to commencing their studies.

 Once you have received ethics approval from the DVA HREC, you should follow the instructions provided for researchers with previous approval from another Human Research Ethics Committee here.